ExistensialReset/flowmosr/README.md

 You can try it, ignore it, adapt it, or walk away.

+But if you need rest first, please go to [Refugium Anima](./ethos/REFUGIUM_ANIMA.md)

 ---

 This repository is not moving anywhere.
 If you want to take a break and read more later or some other day, that's fine.
 Just wanted to tell you.